 Any debts your partner had will be taken from the value of anything they owned when they died, including their share of joint bank accounts.

-What you can do about debt after the death of a partner – Money Advice Service
+- What you can do about debt after the death of a partner – Money Helper

 You won't need to pay your partner's debt with your own money unless the debt was also in your name.